 Is a Cortado the Same as a Flat White?

-The differences between a cortado and a flat white coffee are very subtle, but there are still differences between these two types of coffee.
+The differences between a cortado and a flat white coffee (Flat White vs Cortado – What is Different with these Espresso Drinks?) are very subtle, but there are still differences between these two types of coffee.
 Both are made with roughly equal amounts of espresso and milk, but the main difference between the two types of coffee is the milk itself, specifically the milk’s consistency.

 In a cortado, the milk is not textured.
 Therefore, it is a bit smoother than the milk in a latte.
 Because of this, a latte is a little thicker and more velvety.
 Again, the differences are very subtle, but those differences mean a lot to people who are picky about the milk in their coffee drinks.